gluon-lang/gluon/TUTORIAL.md

 let x = 1 + 2 in x // Returns 3
 ```

-You may rightly be wondering about the `in x` part. embed_lang takes a strong stance against statements in an effort to keep
+You may rightly be wondering about the `in x` part. gluon takes a strong stance against statements in an effort to keep
 things consistent.
 Thus only writing `let x = 1 + 2` will be met with a syntax error about a missing `in` keyword which is
 what defines the actual value returned from the `let` expression.